 We stopped off at a ruined church and Dungaire castle, both of which were very, well, church and castley.
 Everything you would hope from a beach side castle and a ruined church.

 The highlight for me though from the afternoons activities was the limestone landscape of the Burren.

 I’m normally averse to describing landscapes as being moon like, as I’ve not been to the moon, plus I’m sure the moon is fairly cloud free, but the Burren did have a lunar feel.
 Seemingly endless limestone plateau of nothing stretched out all around, with the “baby” Cliffs of Moher providing the line between land and sea.

 Naturally I took a whole bunch more photos.

 Finally, it was time to head back to Dublin.
 Like I said, this was a full day, and we didn’t get back into Dublin until 9pm.
 Most slept on the bus as we returned, which after a full day of sight seeing, was a sensible option.

-So would I recommend the Paddywagon tour to the Cliffs of Moher?
+So would I recommend taking a day tour to the Cliffs of Moher from Dublin?
 Well, of course, that depends on you.

-For an easy day trip that you don’t have to think about, that includes a number of attractions on the West Coast, as well as free on bus wi-fi, then this tour is definitely worth doing.
+For an easy day trip that you don’t have to think about, that includes a number of attractions on the West Coast, as well as free on bus wi-fi, then a tour like the one we did is definitely worth doing.
 Our driver was friendly and funny, the tour was clearly well organised, and the bus was comfortable, with plenty of added attractions beyond the Cliffs to keep us occupied.